Kingdoms of the Dump: Development and release

 Development of Kingdoms of the Dump began in 2016 by Roach Games, made up of pseudonymous developers Roach and Everdredd.
 Roach had initially been working on an EarthBound fangame titled Eagleland for several years before cancelling it and assembling a new team for an original IP.
 Roach and Everdredd both work as custodians full-time and funded the game's development out-of-pocket until July 2019, when they launched a Kickstarter crowdfunding campaign.
 The campaign officially launched on July 15, 2019, with a goal of $60,000, and was successfully funded, with a final pledge count of $76,560.

-Roach primarily took inspiration from several role-playing games on the Super Nintendo, including but not limited to EarthBound, Chrono Trigger, Super Mario RPG, and Final Fantasy VI.
+Roach primarily took inspiration from several role-playing games on the SNES, including but not limited to EarthBound, Chrono Trigger, Super Mario RPG, and Final Fantasy VI.
 Roach and Everdredd's custodial professions inspired the theming of the game as well.
 The game's art was developed by DM404 using a combination of Microsoft Paint, Adobe Photoshop, and GraphicsGale.

-The game's music is primarily being composed by Bobby Ghostly, with guest composer William Kage handling music engineering using SNES soundfonts.
-Composer Hiroki Kikuta will be composing a guest track for the game's soundtrack as well, following the Kickstarter campaign reaching one of its stretch goals.
+The game's music was primarily composed by Bobby Ghostly, with guest composer William Kage handling music engineering using SNES soundfonts.
+Composer Hiroki Kikuta composed a guest track for the game's soundtrack as well, following the Kickstarter campaign reaching one of its stretch goals.